tonymenzo/tonymenzo/index.md

 {: .p-5}

 I'm currently a PhD candidate (January 2020 - present) at the *University of Cincinnati* working in the [High Energy Theory Group]. [^1]

+My research focuses on high energy (particle) physics.
+More specifically, high energy phenomenology, where theoretical models are used to predict the outcomes of high energy particle experiments.

 - Here's a [link to my INSPIRE page].
 - Here's a [link to my papers on the arXiv].